mcandre/rez/TUTORIAL.md

 By convention, a task definition should feature a default task, which executes when no arguments are supplied.
 Similar to configuration for the `npm` task runer.

+Tasks can be designed standalone, or explicitly dependent on calling other tasks first.
+Either way, each task should return a meaningful POSIX-style exit code: Zero indicates success, non-zero indicates failure.
+In particular, ensure any non-zero error codes are transformed into a suitable 8-bit value Some error codes may happen to reset to zero under modulo 256 arithmetic, which risks silently suppressing errors.

 For example, this can be a task to `build` or `test` your application.
 Whichever custom task you find to be most relevant for your project.

 ```c++